-What it Means to Choose a Group Tour
+What it Means to Choose a Group Tour, and Expected Guest Participation

 In a group tour, you are agreeing to listen to and respect the guide’s decisions, judgements and requirements made in the best interests of the entire group, and bring a positive attitude to respect to all guides and fellow guests.